-- Providers will choose which vaccine brands will be used in their office (forms are provided by the IIP). - Every six months a provider may make changes to the brands previously selected.
+- Providers will choose which vaccine brands will be used in their office (forms are provided by the IIP). - Every six months a provider may make changes to the brands previously selected; however, current vaccine stock on-hand is still the responsibility of the provider to use before a different brand is supplied.

 Refrigerated vaccines are shipped from McKesson Specialty Distribution, LLC.
 Freezer vaccines are shipped directly from the manufacturer.
 After vaccine orders are processed, they may take up to 14 days to ship.
 Vaccines must be shipped directly to the offices where the vaccine will be administered.
 The IIP may grant exceptions for providers with multiple sites.
-Freezer vaccines must be directly shipped to the office where it will be administered.
+Freezer vaccines must be directly shipped to the office where they will be administered.